Empirical validation of the polarization transition in a double-random field model of elections

 In voting behavior, one of the most influential physics-inspired models is the \emph{voter model} \cite{Liggett1999}, where agents adopt neighbors’ opinions on lattices or heterogeneous networks \cite{Sood2005}.
 Extensions include stochastic noise \cite{Granovsky1995}, committed agents or ``zealots''~\cite{Mobilia2003}, and the interplay of micro- and macrodynamics \cite{Stark2008}.
 It has been shown that the voter model reproduces statistical features of US presidential elections \cite{Garcia2014}; see also \cite{Redner2019} for a review.

 A more recent class of opinion dynamics models builds on two sociological principles: homophily—the tendency to associate with similar others \cite{McPherson2001}—and social balance—the reduction of cognitive dissonance in triads \cite{Heider1946, Marvel2009}.
 Extending the voter model, these approaches capture more realistic interactions.
-Their combined effects have been studied jointly \cite{Pham2020, Gorski2020} and integrated into a unified framework \cite{Pham2022}, applied to group formation \cite{Korbel2023} and recently validated experimentally \cite{Galesic2025}.
-Many such models, including voter- and homophily-based ones, are inspired by the Ising model, long a versatile tool in interdisciplinary contexts \cite{Macy2024}.
+Their combined effects have been studied jointly \cite{Pham2020, Gorski2020} and integrated into a unified framework \cite{Pham2022}, applied to group formation \cite{Korbel2023}, and recently validated experimentally \cite{Galesic2025}.
+Many such models, including voter- and homophily-based ones, are inspired by the Ising model, long a versatile tool in various interdisciplinary contexts \cite{Macy2024}, especially in opinion dynamics \cite{Mullick2025,starnini2025,caldarelli2025}.
 In elections, it explained the universal scaling of vote distributions in proportional systems \cite{Fortunato2007}, predicted margins of victory from turnout \cite{Pal2025}, and modeled temporal effects through an external field \cite{Tiwari2021}.

 A central challenge in complex adaptive systems such as societies is the variety of time-dependent interactions, co-evolution, herding, and anticipation of others’ actions \cite{thurner2018}.
 While some aspects are easy to model, calibration and validation remain difficult, requiring great care to ensure testable models.
 Here, we address opinion formation with multiple interaction types, as in political elections.
 Voters exchange views within social networks of family, friends, and colleagues, while also following political campaigns—typically only those of their preferred party.
 We model these two processes through Ising interactions for homophily and a bimodal random field for campaign influence.
-Together they form a \emph{Random Field Ising Model} (RFIM), extending spin-spin interactions with site-dependent random external fields.
+Together, they form a \emph{Random Field Ising Model} (RFIM), extending spin-spin interactions with site-dependent random external fields.
+An equivalent mean-field description can be derived from a master-equation of stochastic opinion switching with preference and adaptation terms, as originally introduced in the context of sociodynamics \cite{weidlich1991physics,weidlich2012concepts}.